Home

 Bachelor of Science in Forensic Science:

-The forensic science program at Bay Path is interdisciplinary, linking together courses in the fields of biology, chemistry, pyhsics, criminal justice, psychology and legal studies.
-Lectures and labs are taught in small classroom settings that engage your scientific curiosity, and promote a mentorship relationship between faculty and students that is so crucial in the development of a qualified and ethical forensic scientist.
-This approach to teaching ensures that students will receive individual attention and gain facility in the use of the state of- the-art equipment and data-acquisition and analysis tools so vital for success in today’s technological scientific arena.
+The forensic science program at Bay Path is interdisciplinary, linking together courses in the fields of biology, chemistry, physics, criminal justice, psychology and legal studies.
+The faculty is comprised of highly credentialed, experienced teachers and active researchers in their respective field.
+Lectures and laboratories are taught in small classroom settings in rooms fully equipped with networked computers and compter-interfaced equipment.
+This approach to teaching ensures that you will receive individual attention and gain facility in the use of the state-of-the-art equipment and data-acquistion and analysis tools so vital for success in today's technological scientific arena.

 Visit The Course Webpage For More Information